Republic of Moldova

-CoE country-specific programmes in the Republic of Moldova are implemented alongside a number of regional joint programmes with the EU in the framework of the EaP Facility.
-The EAP Facility actions are geared towards enhancing judicial reform, supporting free and fair elections, combatting corruption as well as cybercrime.
+Council of Europe country-specific programmes in the Republic of Moldova are implemented alongside a number of regional joint programmes with the European Union in the framework of the European Union/Council of Europe Partnership for Good Governance II (PGG II).
+PGG II actions are geared towards enhancing judicial reform, countering discrimination and combatting corruption.

-Watch the interview with Verena Taylor, Director of the Office of the Directorate General of Programmes discussing the Council of Europe Action Plan for the Republic of Moldova.
+Launch of the Council of Europe Action Plan for the Republic of Moldova 2021-2024 in Strasbourg

 Video on the Action Plan for the Republic of Moldova